MI2G/accelerated-langevin-imla/README.md

 # Motion deconvolution experiments

+In the scripts, you can choose the respective experiment (castle, person, lizard) by setting a configuration parameter.
+The script contains specific hyperparameters for each image and select different blur kernels (see paper for details).

 To run the sampling using IMLA, run ```motion-deconvolution/deblur_imla_motion.py```.

-In the script, you can choose the respective experiment (castle, person, lizard) by setting a configuration parameter.
-The script contains specific hyperparameters for each image and select different blur kernels (see paper for details).
+To run the sampling using SKROCK, run ```motion-deconvolution/deblur_skrock_motion.py```.

+To run the sampling using ULA, run ```motion-deconvolution/deblur_ula_motion.py```.

 # Poisson experiments